Asunatan/HSQformer/README.md

 ## About

-Ethical Certification
-Certification Date: May 15, 2023
+Ethical Certification Date: May 15, 2023

 Certifying Institution: The Third Affiliated Hospital of Sun Yat-sen University
 ## Usage Restrictions